Othelma/alx-system_engineering-devops/0x01-shell_permissions/README.md

-task 10 -set the mode of the file hello the same as olleh’s mode task 11 -add execute permission to all subdirectories of the current directory for everybody task 12 -create a directory with permissions
+task 10 -set the mode of the file hello the same as olleh’s mode task 11 -add execute permission to all subdirectories of the current directory for everybody task 12 -create a directory with permissions task 13 -change the group owner of a file